poult-lab/daily-word/english_words_ learning.md

 <img src="./images/hiring_recruitment.jpg" alt="hiring_recruitment" style="zoom: 33%;" />

 **Hiring happens when you need to fill a role and consider candidates for employment.** **Recruiting is the process of attracting top talent to your organization**.
 While recruiting can certainly help you find the right person to hire, it should be an ongoing process, even when you don't have job openings.

-09.Nazi [ˈnɑːtsi]

-[noun] "a member of the National Socialist party which controlled Germany from 1933 to 1945"

-10.oversee [ˌoʊvərˈsiː]    oversaw-overseen

-[verb] "to watch sb/sth and make sure that a job or an activity is done correctly" -supervise-